-In considering the number of bedrooms in residential developments, the technical housing standards - nationally described space standard 2015-may be useful. will be used, or any standard that replaces that document.
+In considering the number of bedrooms in residential developments, the technical housing standards - nationally described space standard 2015 may be useful.

 The policy would support houses or flats/apartments.
 Historic buildings in particular may provide opportunities for conversion to apartments.